10 Facts About Football Everyone Should Know

 Driving 60 yards in college to win the game is much easier to do (from a clock management perspective) than in the NFL.
 That’s why we see more hail-mary attempts in the last minute of the game than long field goal attempts.

-Massachusetts and Texas are the only two states that play by NCAA rules.
+Texas is the only state that plays by NCAA rules.
 The rest of the country (like teams from Ohio or Florida) play by local rules or by NFHS rules.

 As of 2019, Massachusetts no longer plays by NCAA rules.
 They have chosen, as a state, to play by NFHS rules.
 Texas now remains the lone state that plays by NCAA rules.